vircadia/vircadia-docs-sphinx/docs/source/host/host-your-domain.rst

 Host Your Domain
 #######################

 Depending on your requirements, you can host your domain on your local machine or on cloud servers, such as Amazon EC2.
-We have a partnership with Digital Ocean so that we can provide you with hosting services if you want to open your domain to a lot of visitors.
+We have a partnership with DigitalOcean so that we can provide you with hosting services if you want to open your domain to a lot of visitors.

 .. contents:: On This Page
     :depth: 2

 ----------------------------------------
-Host Your Domain with Digital Ocean
+Host Your Domain with DigitalOcean
 ----------------------------------------

 1. Log in or sign up with your High Fidelity username and password on `https://highfidelity.com <https://highfidelity.com>`_.